 - Have my goals changed now that my investments have declined?

 - Is my investment time horizon the same as it was when my portfolio was built?

 - Has my financial situation changed?

 - Is my portfolio aligned with my risk tolerance?
 Or has my risk tolerance changed?

-- Does my portfolio appropriately diversified?
+- Is my portfolio appropriately diversified?

 Your answers to these questions can help drive (or not drive) changes to your portfolio after careful reflection and consideration.

 A financial professional (tax and legal, too) can help you navigate the complex financial landscape, align and diversify your portfolio to meet your short-term and long-term goals, and offer valuable perspective and advice when you feel your emotions creeping in.
 They can also help you strategically rebalance your portfolio if you deem a change necessary.
 Look for a fiduciary who is obligated to put your best interests first.
 If you’re feeling anxious or like your emotions are creeping into your psyche, reach out to your financial advisor for a more neutral party’s opinion and to discuss if your decision-making is based on emotions rather than logic and reason.